 - Creating additional educational tools to support the ongoing growth of the initiative

-It’s been a learning process, as the Staunton Creative Community Fund organizers and I have studied other Slow Money, LIONs and local investment models around the county.
+It’s been a learning process, as the Staunton Creative Community Fund organizers have studied other Slow Money, LIONs and local investment models around the county.

 In the words of Woody Tasch, founder of the Slow Money movement: